How we support children in care and care leavers

 The Virtual School is exactly that – virtual!
 It is not a building, but a group of professionals who work closely together to ensure the best outcomes for you.
 It does not replace the mainstream school you attend, but is an additional resource where people can work cooperatively and collaboratively to benefit you.

-The Virtual School consists of a Headteacher, four Area Learning Advocates, a Virtual School Manager, a specialist Child in Care Education Welfare Officer, Learning Mentors and Personal Education Plan Coordinators.
+The Virtual School consists of a Headteacher, four Area Learning Advocates, a specialist Child in Care Education Welfare Officer, Learning Mentors and Personal Education Plan Coordinators.
 All work closely with the Designated Teacher in your school.
 Designated teachers are specifically trained and support other school staff members to ensure your particular needs are met, you are encouraged to do your best and that you are supported appropriately.
 Find out more about all these people and what they do.

 Just like in any school there is also a Governing Body which oversees the work of the Virtual School and the difference it makes.
 It also helps develop plans to support all of Devon’s children in care.Our aims